jtamames/SqueezeMeta/README.rst

 Choosing an assembly strategy
 =============================

-SqueezeMeta can be run in four different modes, depending of the type of multi-metagenome support.
+SqueezeMeta can be run in four different assembly modes, depending on the type of multi-metagenome support.
 These modes are:

 -  **Sequential mode**: All samples are treated individually and analysed sequentially.